-Syria one of the most historical destinations in the world and one of the most popular travel destinations in the Middle East with 8.5 Million foreign tourists visiting Syria back in 2010, just one year before the civil war broke out in March 2011.
-(In comparison so did 6.6 million tourist visit Philippines 2017)
+Syria is one of the most historical destinations in the world and one of the most popular travel destinations in the Middle East, with 8.5 million foreign tourists visiting Syria back in 2010, just one year before the civil war broke out in March 2011.

-You will have to contact a Travel Agency that is licenced by the local government in Syria, to handle your Visa Application and to get your Security Permission Approved.
-The Current price charged is 270 – 400 USD by the travel agency, be aware that you also will have to pay a visa fee at the border, and that the visa fee is different for nationality to nationality.
+The Current price charged is $270 – $550 by the travel agency, be aware that you also will have to pay a visa fee at the border and that the visa fee is different from nationality to nationality.

 You can enter Syria at any official border and at Damascus airport when the papers are ready.

-This Is what the local Travel Agency will arrange for you and take care off.
+This Is what the local Travel Agency will arrange for you and take care of.

-The Two People You Contact are: (You don´t need to contact both, it´s two different travel agencies) Tell them Christian from Norway sendt you:)
+A person you can contact are: (You don’t need to contact both, it’s two different travel agencies) Tell them Christian from Norway sent you:)

 Sawsan Joumaa +963933753839 WhatsApp.

-Just be aware that a Syrian stamp in your passport will make you no eligible for American Visa waiver program for 5years, and you might get questioned in some countries when entering, I’ve personally been questioned by the Immigration in both Dubai and Oman because of the Syrian visa in my passport.
+Just be aware that a Syrian stamp in your passport will make you no eligible for the American Visa waiver program for five years, and you might get questioned in some countries when entering; I’ve personally been questioned by the Immigration in both Dubai and Oman because of the Syrian visa in my passport.

-Depending on your budget so are the different options available.
+Depending on your budget, so are the different options available on travel from Syria.

-The are different shared Taxi Services in Beirut that you can use, VIP Taxi, Allo Taxi (has an online booking) The offer pick up service all over Beirut, get your hotel to call them if you are staying in Beirut before going to Syria.
+There are different shared Taxi Services in Beirut that you can use, VIP Taxi, Allo Taxi (which has an online booking).
+They offer pick-up service all over Beirut; get your hotel to call them if you are staying in Beirut before going to Syria.

-A local shared taxi costs 20USD and leaves Charles Helou bus station whenever it´s full, shouldn’t take more than 30min.
+A local shared taxi costs %20 and leaves Charles Helou bus station whenever it’s full, shouldn’t take more than 30min.